 - Add the oil and sugars.
 Stir together.
 Add the egg, egg yolk, and vanilla.
 Stir until well blended.

 - Add the flour mixture.
 You'll probably need to use a sturdy spoon as the mixture will be quite stiff.
 Finally, add the oats and (if you must) the 1/2 cup raisins.
 (I am allowing my bias to show here.
 Not a fan of the raisin).

 - Use about 3 tablespoons of dough per cookie.
 Space your cookies about 2 to 3 inches apart on the prepared pan (you should get about 10 cookies on one rimmed sheet).
 Flatten the cookies slightly with wet hands (this keeps the dough from sticking).
 Each cookie should be 2 1/2 inches in diameter.

-- Bake 10 minutes in preheated oven.
-Remove from oven and allow to sit on hot tray 5 minutes, then remove to cooling rack.
+- Bake 10 minutes in a preheated oven.
+Remove from the oven and allow to sit on a hot tray 5 minutes, then remove to a cooling rack.

 Are You Hungry for More?

 Oatmeal Cookie Dough Breakfast Bake

 Amanda introduced herself on the blog RunningWithSpoons as a health coach, cookbook author, recipe developer, makeup junkie, and oatmeal addict.
 She is dedicated to proving that healthy eating doesn't have to be bland or boring, one delicious snack and dessert at a time.